Misalliance (play): Plot

 Misalliance is an ironic examination of the mating instincts of a varied group of people gathered at a wealthy man's country home on a summer weekend.
-Most of the romantic interest centers on the host's daughter, Hypatia Tarleton, a typical Shaw heroine who exemplifies his lifelong theory that in courtship, women are the relentless pursuers and men the apprehensively pursued.
+Most of the romantic interest centres on the host's daughter, Hypatia Tarleton, a typical Shaw heroine who exemplifies his lifelong theory that in courtship, women are the relentless pursuers and men the apprehensively pursued.

 Hypatia is the daughter of newly-wealthy John Tarleton who made his fortune in the unglamorous but lucrative underwear business.
-She is fed up with the stuffy conventions that surround her and with the hyperactive talk of the men in her life.
+She is fed up with the stuffy conventions surrounding her and the hyperactive talk of the men in her life.
 Hypatia is engaged to Bentley Summerhays, an intellectually bright but physically and emotionally underdeveloped aristocrat.

 Hypatia is restless with her engagement as the play starts, even as it is revealed she has also had a proposal of engagement from her betrothed's father, Lord Summerhays.
 She has no desire to be a nurse to the elderly and is in no hurry to be made a widow.
-She longs for some adventure to drop out of the sky, and it does ... an aircraft crashes through the roof of the conservatory to close the end of the first act.
+She longs for some adventure to drop out of the sky, and it does—an aircraft crashes through the roof of the conservatory to close the end of the first act.

 At the beginning of Act II, it is revealed that the aircraft brings two unexpected guests.
 The pilot, Joey Percival, is a handsome young man who immediately arouses Hypatia's hunting instinct.
-The passenger, Lina Szczepanowska, is a female dare-devil of a circus acrobat whose vitality and directness inflame all the other men at the house-party.
+The passenger, Lina Szczepanowska, is a female dare-devil of a circus acrobat whose vitality and directness inflame all the other men at the house party.

 An additional uninvited guest arrives in the form of Gunner.
 He is a cashier who is very unhappy with his lot in life.
-He blames the wealthy class in particular for the plight of the ordinary worker, and he blames John Tarleton in particular for a romantic dalliance that he once had with Gunner's mother.
+He blames the wealthy class for the plight of the ordinary worker, and he blames John Tarleton in particular for a romantic dalliance that he once had with Gunner's mother.
 Gunner arrives with intent to kill Tarleton but hides inside a piece of furniture.
 From this position, he becomes wise to Hypatia's pursuit of Percival.
-His character comes to introduce the themes of socialism to the play, as well as serving to question the conventional views on marriage and social order.
+And when he emerges, he learns that there was no romantic liaison between his mother and Tarleton but that his mother was actually the premarital best friend of Mrs. Tarleton.
+His character introduces the themes of socialism to the play as well as questions the conventional views on marriage and social order.

-All together there are eight marriage proposals offered for consideration in the course of one summer afternoon.
+Altogether there are eight marriage proposals offered for consideration in the course of one summer afternoon.
 The question of whether any one of these combinations of marriage might be an auspicious alliance, or a misalliance, prompts one of the prospective husbands to utter the famous Shavian speculation:

-"If marriages were made by putting all the men's names into one sack and the women's names into another, and having them taken out by a blind-folded child like lottery numbers, there would be just as high a percentage of happy marriages as we have now."
+If marriages were made by putting all the men's names into one sack and the women's names into another, and having them taken out by a blindfolded child-like lottery number, there would be just as high a percentage of happy marriages as we have now.